uncenter/uncenter.dev/README.md

   - `src/_includes/`: components and sections
   - `src/_layouts/`: layouts - `index.njk` is the main layout with all metadata and required fields, `post.njk` is the layout for blog posts, and `page.njk` is the layout for root pages
   - `src/_11ty/`: 11ty filters, shortcodes, collections (imported as plugins in `eleventy.config.js`)
-    - `src/_11ty/utils/`: utility functions for JavaScript data files and the other functions in `src/_11ty/`
+    - `src/_11ty/utils/`: utility functions used throughout the site

 ### Environment Variables